-Crema is a tan or reddish-brown froth or foam that sits on top of an espresso shot.
+Crema is a tan or reddish-brown froth or foam on espresso that sits on top of a shot.
 It’s sometimes called the “Guinness effect” because the foam vaguely resembles the head on a good pour of Guinness.

 It’s the same idea with espresso crema; if you pulled the espresso right, you’d get that foamy layer on top of your drink.